AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     end Show_Failed_Proof_Attempt;

-The first thing to try is to increase the maximal amount of time that the prover is allowed to spend on each verification condition using the option ``--timeout`` of GNATprove or the dialog box inside GPS.
-In our example, bumping it to one minute, which is relatively high, does not help.
-We can also specify an alternative automatic prover --- if we have one --- using the option ``--prover`` of GNATprove or the dialog box.
-For our postcondition, we have tried both Alt-Ergo, CVC4 and Z3 without any luck.
+The first thing we try is increasing the amount of time the prover is allowed to spend on each verification condition using the ``--timeout`` option of GNATprove (e.g., by using the dialog box in GPS).
+In this example, increasing it to one minute, which is relatively high, doesn't help.
+We can also specify an alternative automatic prover --- if we have one --- using the option ``--prover`` of GNATprove (or the dialog box).
+For our postcondition, we tried Alt-Ergo, CVC4, and Z3 without any luck.

 .. code:: ada spark-report-all